gigacontr.8

 --mgetautorel adapter

-Print the auto release timer values for all partner adapters of the adapter.
+Print the auto release timer values for all partner adapters of

 --msetautorel seconds